 GFCIs and AFCIs

 Install ground fault circuit interrupters (GFCIs) in areas with potential exposure to water and arc fault circuit interrupters (AFCIs) to detect arcing faults.
-These devices can quickly shut off power in the event of a power surge.
+These devices can quickly shut off power in the event of a fault.

 Circuit Protection